DataScientest-Studio/Template_MLOps_accidents/README.md

 - CI: everytime there is a Pull Request to merge a branch to master all unit-tests need to pass
 - CD: The docker images are build and pushed to the Docker Hub [roadaccidentsmlops24]](https://hub.docker.com/repositories/roadaccidentsmlops24).

+TODO a few words on how we perform authorization.

 # 📂 Project Organization
 The repository is structured as follows: